Coupons

 Solutions for Rigid-Flex PCB Bend Area Design

 To solve rigid-flex PCB bend area design challenges, start by defining static or dynamic flexing requirements.
 Static bends, occurring once during assembly, allow tighter radii, while dynamic applications need larger ones to prevent fatigue.
 Follow IPC-2223 guidelines for bend radius based on copper foil type, layer count, and total flex thickness.
 For rolled annealed copper in one or two-layer designs, aim for at least six to ten times the flex section thickness.
 Increase this multiplier for electrodeposited copper or higher layers to accommodate reduced ductility.
+These challenges are closely related to overall layout strategies; learn more in our article on Overcoming Common Flex and Flex-Rigid Design Challenges in PCB Design.

 Optimize trace routing in bend areas by aligning conductors parallel to the bend axis where possible.
 Use wider traces and curved patterns to minimize strain concentration.
 Avoid vias or pads in high-flex zones, as they create stress risers.
 Apply coverlay precisely to protect traces without adding bulk that stiffens the area.
 Test prototypes with bend cycle simulations to validate design margins.
 These rigid-flex PCB design tips enhance reliability and reduce troubleshooting needs.